Date of Birth: 15/08/1991

 Gold Medal Junior World Championships 2008

-His meteoric rise to the pinnacle of the BMX world has been as fast as he rides.
+His meteoric rise to the pinnacle of the BMX scene has been as fast as he rides.
 In 2008 at the age of 17, Willoughby took out his first Junior World Title in China.
 The year also saw Willoughby record wins in Australia, New Zealand and the United States, all while completing his year 12 studies.

 In 2009 Willoughby returned to Adelaide to defend his title in front of his home crowd.
 He did not disappoint and in doing so became the first rider in the sports history to win back-to-back Junior World Titles.
 In fact, Willoughby is the only rider ever to win two titles in the junior division.